 In addition, many employers prefer to hire candidates who hold NCMA certification.
 While the Certified Commercial Contracts Manager (CCCM) designation is often deemed acceptable, some employers favor applicants with Certified Federal Contracts Manager (CFCM) or Certified Professional Contracts Manager (CPCM) credentials.

-To develop the critical skills required for senior government contract manager jobs and prepare for the rigorous NCMA certification exams, many professionals enroll in continuing professional education – such as the 100% online master certificate programs available from Villanova University.
+To develop the critical skills required for senior government contract manager jobs and prepare for the rigorous NCMA certification exams, many professionals enroll in continuing professional education – such as the 100% online certificate programs available from Villanova University.

 Government Executive reported that top federal officials identified a shortage of federal acquisition employees as a significant challenge when disbursing economic stimulus plan funds efficiently and responsibly.1 In fact, Congress Daily stated that billions of dollars are being wasted due to a surge of government contracts being handled by an understaffed, poorly trained contracting workforce.2